openmeteo/swb/docs/swb.rst

       The "actual_net_irrigation" is the applied net irrigation (that is, the total applied irrigation multiplied by the irrigation efficiency).
+Each record of the actual net irrigation is either a floating point number expressing the amount of water, or the string "model", or the string "fc".

-      If in a day it is known that we irrigated but not how much, "applied_net_irrigation" may simply be the boolean ``True`` for that day.
-In this case, it is assumed that we irrigated with the recommended amount that was calculated by the model.
+      If it is the string "model", then it is assumed that the amount of water equals the recommended amount that was calculated by the model.

+      If it is the string "fc", it is assumed that the amount of water is what the model calculates that would be required to bring the soil to field capacity.
+If it's already at field capacity but below saturation, it is what the model calculates that would be required to bring the soil to saturation.
+If it's already at saturation or higher, zero is assumed.
+The purpose of this option is to make some assumption about the amount of water when it is known that a field was irrigated (presumably sufficiently) but the amount of water is unknown.

    :param float theta_init:
       The initial water content (that is, the water content at the first date